bioinfo-pf-curie/ATAC-seq/README.md

 --keepSingleton [bool]             Keep unpaired reads.
 Default: false --keepMito [bool]                  Do not filter reads from mitochrondrial chromosomal.
 Default: false --blacklist [file]                 Path to black list regions (.bed).
+--ignoreBlacklist [bool]           Do not filter blacklisted regions.
+Default: false

 Calling:
 --caller [str]                     Peak caller to use ['macs2','genrich'].
 Several tools can be specified (comma separated).
 Default: 'macs2'
 --tn5sites [bool]                  Focus the analysis on Tn5 insertion sites (ie. work at the reads level and not at the fragment one).
 Default: false